postman-open-technologies/augur/docs/new-install.md

  sudo certbot -v --nginx  -d ai.chaoss.io
 ```

-If you run on EC2 (or Azure most likely too), you will need to use a service like [DuckDNS](duckdns.org) to create a static hostname, as certbot doesn't allow creating certificates for dynamically assigned hostnames, e.g. ec2-54-154-97-257.eu-west-1.compute.amazonaws.com
+If you run on EC2 (or Azure most likely, too), you will need to use a service like [DuckDNS](duckdns.org) to create a static hostname, as certbot doesn't allow creating certificates for dynamically assigned hostnames, e.g. ec2-54-154-97-257.eu-west-1.compute.amazonaws.com

 In the example file above.
 Your resulting nginx sites-enabled file will look like this: